Backpacking Summer Camp

 How will the group get water?

 The group will collect water along the way from streams and rivers.
 All water will be safely treated before drinking, cooking, or washing dishes.
-The group will have three ways to treat water; filters, sterilizing drops, and boiling.
+The group will have three ways to treat water; filters, sterilizing drops, or boiling.

 What does a typical day of summer camp look like?
 What can campers expect?